deta/cloud-docs/docs/HTTP.md

 </TabItem>
 <TabItem value="response">
-You will get two responses:
+You will get one of two responses:

 #### 1. `200 OK`